All posts

 Most tradespeople send a quote and then wait.
 If they don't hear back in a few days, they move on.
 That's leaving serious money on the table.

 The reality is that most customers are busy, distracted, or comparing multiple quotes.
-A single polite follow-up often tips the balance.
+A single polite follow-up can help them make a decision without feeling pressured.
 Something as simple as "Hi [name], just following up on the quote I sent Tuesday.
-Happy to answer any questions or adjust anything if needed." wins a significant number of jobs.
+Happy to answer any questions or adjust anything if needed." is often enough.

 Send one follow-up 3-5 days after the quote.
 If no response, one more after a week.
 After that, let it go.
 Two messages is professional.
 More than that is pushy.